pattonsgirl/CEG3120/Projects/Project5/README.md

 5. Prove the load balancer is working:
    - Link to the via Load Balancer Public IP
-   - Use a mix of screenshots and explanitory text to prove that your load balancer is successfully **using your pool of hosts**
+   - Use a mix of screenshots and explanatory text to prove that your load balancer is successfully **using your pool of hosts**
-   - Use a mix of screenshots and explanitory text to prove that your load balancer is successfully **using the algorithm selected to distribute traffic**
+   - Use a mix of screenshots and explanatory text to prove that your load balancer is successfully **using the algorithm selected to distribute traffic**
    - Hint: remember being asked to look at logs and the statistics page in Part 3 - lean on this to help with "proof"

 6. Citations / resources used
    - if using generative AI, provide the tool name and the prompt(s) used
    - if using websites, provide the link and a short description of what you used on the page
-   - NO CITATIONS will result in a minimum of a 30% deducation and be considered for reporting as an Academic Integrity Violation.
+   - NO CITATIONS will result in a minimum of a 30% deduction and be considered for reporting as an Academic Integrity Violation.
 You may scatted your sources and citations to be relevant to sections or place them all in one section.

 ## Recommended Resources and Warnings